okikelabs/website/content/blog/nuxt-saas-kit.md

 image: { src: 'placeholder.png', alt: 'Placeholder image' }
 ---

-At Okikelabs, we pride ourselves on building diverse products that solve real-world problems.
+At Okike Labs, we pride ourselves on building diverse products that solve real-world problems.
 As part of this vision, we are excited to announce the launch of [Nuxt SaaS Kit](https://nuxtsaaskit.com/), a comprehensive SaaS starter kit designed to save you time and effort in building your next SaaS project.

 ## What is Nuxt SaaS Kit?